Shane Theriot: Music career

-He was featured on Rickie Lee Jones' 'Kicks' and 'The Other Side of Desire,' playing a variety of instruments including guitar, bass, and lap steel.
-He also played on multiple Jon Cleary albums, including 'Dyna-mite' and 'Go Go Juice,' which won a Grammy for Best Regional Roots Album in 2016.
+He was featured on Rickie Lee Jones' Kicks and The Other Side of Desire, playing a variety of instruments including guitar, bass, and lap steel.
+He also played on multiple Jon Cleary albums, including Dyna-mite and Go Go Juice, which won a Grammy for Best Regional Roots Album in 2016.

 Theriot worked as the personal guitar instructor for Forest Whitaker and Nick Nolte for the 2010 movie My Own Love Song.
 Leni Stern named Theriot one of her "guitar heroes" and "favorite groove master" in an interview with Premier Guitar magazine.

 Some notable venues where Theriot has performed include Madison Square Garden, Budokan in Tokyo Japan, The Grand Ole Opry, Montreal, Vancouver and Tokyo Jazz festivals, Radio City Music Hall, Hollywood Bowl and The White House for President Obama.
 Some notable TV show appearances include The Tonight Show with Jay Leno, Late Night with David Letterman, Jimmy Fallon, Jimmy Kimmel, The Today Show, The View, Soul Train, Conan, Howard Stern Show, and Good Morning America.

 Theriot's most recent solo recording is entitled Still Motion and was released in May 2017.
 The record features three trios recorded in three different cities - New Orleans, Los Angeles and Austin, Texas.
 Jim Keltner, Johnny Vidacovich and Kirk Covington serve as drummers, while James Singleton, Nate Wood, Chris Maresh and Theriot fill the bass chair.

+In the fall of 2024, Theriot was inducted into the Louisiana Music Hall of Fame, of which he said “I feel like my Louisiana upbringing and working with artists like the Neville Brothers and Dr. John and all the other great Louisiana musicians really shaped my style and allowed me to bring something special to a project.”